Pirotehnimata

 "Pirotehnimata" (Greek: "Πυροτεχνήματα"; Fireworks) is a song recorded by Greek pop singer Helena Paparizou and the third single from Vrisko To Logo Na Zo.
 The music video of the song is nominated for the Most Sexy Appearance in a Video and the Video of the Year at Mad Video Music Awards.

+She also performed a 2024 Remix by Playmen on MAD VMA for her 20th anniversary of her career.
+Then the song released on Spotify her EP titled Party All The Time.

 Background

 Released as the third single from the album Vrisko To Logo Na Zo, "Pirotehnimata" was originally scheduled for release in September, but the release date was pushed back due to the strong radio airplay for "I Kardia Sou Petra".
 The song was officially released as a radio single on December 22, 2008, while the video premiered on a special episode of Mega Star on December 27, 2008.
 Music is by Giorgos Sambanis with lyrics by Giannis Doksas.

 Music video

 The music video for the song was directed by Alexandros Grammatopoulos, as were her previous four videos.
 It was filmed in December at Iera Odos in front of a giant video screen, and features a more international feel.